praneethsattavaram/Stock_Dashboard/README.md

 # Stock_Dashboard
-Stock Dashboard Using Streamlit in Python
+Stock Dashboard Using Streamlit in Pyhton

 README file for the provided code: